 Program Standards: These standards are discussed with the West Fargo legion players.

-1. Barehand the Baseball: You never pick up a baseball, that isn’t moving, with your glove so you should not do this during catch or at any time in practice.
-We want to make practice similar to a game.
+2. Barehand the baseball.
+Touch 1st base.
+Sprint out to your position.
+You never pick up a baseball, that isn’t moving, with your glove, so you should not do this during catch or at any time in practice.
+Often, we see the players that are more coachable implement this faster.

 Coaches Tips: